Wednesday 16 October 2019

 Nordic educational architecture and virtual learning spaces

-Presented by Karl-Martin Buch Frederiksen, Partner, KANT
+Karl-Martin Buch Frederiksen, Partner, KANT

 Karl-Martin Buch Frederiksen, partner and architect at KANT architects in Denmark, will present a series of education buildings designed by KANT, and discuss future projects and the Scandinavian approach to educational buildings.